 Together Everyone Can Prevent Cyberbullying:

-On the 13th and 14th of January, the partners of the project TECPC met at Poseidon Hotel, in Piraeus, Greece to discuss about the progress of the project Together Everyone Can Prevent Cyberbullying (2020-1-RO01-KA226-SCH-095269)
+On the 10th and 11th of May, the partners of the project TECPC met at Adana of Turkey, to discuss about the progress of the project Together Everyone Can Prevent Cyberbullying (2020-1-RO01-KA226-SCH-095269).

-They will be equipped with clear guidance materials addressing the prevention, recognition and intervention of online harassment against its cruel social and psychological-medical impact for children in the digital era and will be offered free and easy online access expand their knowledge and competences concerning the pedagogical approach of preventing cyberbullying among students, within IO2 and IO3.
+With the engagement of multiple resources and expanding the effort beyond the school space, the parties will be equipped with clear guidance materials addressing the prevention, recognition and intervention of online harassment against its cruel social and psychological impact for children in the digital era.
+Afterwards, after the pilot implementation, all interested educators and parents, will be offered free and easy online access expand their knowledge and competences concerning the pedagogical approach of preventing cyberbullying among students.